amoncaldas/WPP/webapp/README.md

-# Developer´s Dashboard #
+# WPP Front-end #

 This application encompasses two main needs:

-- Creation of a base Vue SPA with common features/components to be used in multiple front-end apps (dashboard, APIs interactive examples)
+- Creation of a base Vue SPA with common features/components to be used in multiple front-end apps
-- Implement an easy to use and maintain ORS developer´s dashboard

 The base application is built using VueJS, vuetify and a set of custom components, directives and services.
 The created structure allows the creation of specific needs to be contained in a feature folder, following a feature-by-folder approach.
 So, all the business specific logic for the developer's dashboard are contained in the src/page's folder.